knakamura13/huggingface-dataset-toolkit/README.md

 This function applies one-hot encoding to specified columns of a DataFrame and drops the original columns.

-**Parameters:**
-- `df`: DataFrame to which one-hot encoding is applied
-- `column_names`: List of column names to be one-hot encoded

-**Returns:**
-- DataFrame with original columns dropped and one-hot encoded columns added

 ### download_dataset(name, variant=None, split=Split.ALL)

 Downloads a dataset from Huggingface and converts it to a DataFrame.

-**Parameters:**
-- `name`: Name of the dataset
-- `variant`: Optional, variant of the dataset
-- `split`: Optional, the split of data you want (default is all data)

-**Returns:**
-- The dataset represented as a DataFrame

 ### download_clean_and_save_dataset(...)

 Downloads a dataset, optionally cleans it, and saves it as CSV files.

-**Parameters:**
-- `name`: Name of the dataset to download.
-  - Example: 'hitorilabs/iris' is the "name" of this Iris dataset https://huggingface.co/datasets/hitorilabs/iris
-- `variant`: Variant of the dataset to load (applies to some Huggingface datasets)
-- `nickname`: Custom name for saving the dataset
-- `split`: Which split of the dataset to load.
-Default is all data (applies to some Huggingface datasets)
-- `cols_to_drop`: List of column names to drop
-- `cols_to_encode`: List of column names to one-hot encode
-- `data_dir`: Directory to save the dataset.
-Default is "data"
-- `as_int`: Boolean to indicate if DataFrame should be converted to int

-**Returns:**
-- Cleaned and processed DataFrame

 ## Usage